gmontano79/dailycalendar/README.md

 ## Description

-This website has been created to serve as Portfolio for my career as a Web Developer
+This website has been created to help the user to keep a track of the daily acitivies.

 ## Installation